Projects & Research

 I've long been interested in learning, performing, and preserving Irish culture and traditions.
 In an ongoing effort to make Irish music & related folk musics more accessible, I joined thesession.org and began transcribing music that traces back to Ireland, Scotland, Nova Scotia, and (a recent addition) Newfoundland.

-During my senior year at Miami University, I worked with a handful of peers to bring to life the beautiful compositions of Andrew Levin, a violist, pianist, and retired professor of Clemson University.
-When that project wrapped up, I made it a personal goal to learn & record all 12 of Levin's published waltzes.
-I aim to release an album of the works by Summer 2027.
+During 2023, near the end of my senior year at Miami University, I worked with a handful of peers to bring to life the beautiful compositions of Andrew Levin, a violist, pianist, and retired professor of Clemson University.

 This individual project was created as part of a larger effort to make music education available to all.
 My website is published online and is open-access.
 The goal of my Garofalo site is as a guide for music educators to use should they choose to use March to the Scaffold as repertoire in their string orchestra classroom.